Anjana's Grey Hair Transformation

 People don’t like it much.
 Why?

-Saree in India represents the ethnicity of Indian women.
-Women of all ages wear this traditional outfit in India.
-People think it to be a mistake to see a young Indian woman with grey hair in a traditional look.
-However, the scenario has changed a lot in metro cities where so many young women can be seen flaunting their silver hair with different drapes, but it’s still taboo in small towns in India.
+Women of all ages wear traditional outfits in India.
+People think it a mistake to see a young Indian woman with grey hair in a traditional look.
+However, the scenario has changed a lot now, so many young women can be seen flaunting their silver hair in different drapes, but it’s still taboo in small towns in India.

 Anjana grey hair and saree india indian gray silver hair woman asian www.sparklingsilvers.com